fiware-docker/docker-container-service/docs/userguide/docker-cli.md

 The examples show the two users leveraging docker to manage their docker resources on the FDCS cluster, while FDCS supports multi-tenant isolation and multi-tenant name scoping so that the two users do not interfer with each other.
 ```
 ###User defined networks
-FDCS supports user defined networks and their management.
-Currently it only supports bridge type networks.
-In the future it will support overlay networks.
-Containers on the same network can securely communicate with each other, but those on different networks are isolated from each.
+FDCS supports user defined overlay networks and their management.
+Containers on the same overlay network can securely communicate with each other, but those on different networks are isolated from each.
 Each network has its own DNS which allows communication between containers on the same network using container names.
+The containers may be running on different docker hosts in the FDCS cluster.

 ####User defined network - ping
-In this example we demonstrate FDCS support of user defined bridge networks.
+In this example we demonstrate FDCS support of user defined overlay networks.
 It shows  containers on the same network can ping each other using their container name, but those on different networks are isolated from each.
-It also demonstrates how different tenants are isolated from each other but still can use the same names for their network and containers.
+It also demonstrates how different tenants are isolated from each other but still can use the same names for their networks and containers.
 Further we show host port mapping allowing public access to containers residing on user defined network.

 docker-user-1 creates and inspects a bridge network called isolated_nw.
 ```
+$ docker --config ~/docker-user-1 network ls
+NETWORK ID          NAME                DRIVER
-$ docker --config ~/docker-user-1 network create --driver bridge isolated_nw
+$ docker --config ~/docker-user-1 network create --driver overlay isolated_nw
-b7b259090b4dd7a7f01426c28ebef51ab07ff87c71433dae4d65b74881e38bb3
+38b3928cea20e80e1309d240c2ff7185fdb4ae39962cb235d642ccaf01d9b420
+$ docker --config ~/docker-user-1 network ls
+NETWORK ID          NAME                DRIVER 38b3928cea20        isolated_nw         overlay
 $ docker --config ~/docker-user-1 network inspect isolated_nw
 [
     {
         "Name": "isolated_nw",
-        "Id": "b7b259090b4dd7a7f01426c28ebef51ab07ff87c71433dae4d65b74881e38bb3",
+        "Id": "38b3928cea20e80e1309d240c2ff7185fdb4ae39962cb235d642ccaf01d9b420",
-        "Scope": "local",
+        "Scope": "global",
-        "Driver": "bridge",
+        "Driver": "overlay",
         "IPAM": {
             "Driver": "default",
             "Options": {},
             "Config": [
                 {
-                    "Subnet": "172.19.0.0/16",
+                    "Subnet": "10.0.0.0/24",
-                    "Gateway": "172.19.0.1/16"
+                    "Gateway": "10.0.0.1/24"
                 }
             ]
         },